 Of course, Jackie Chan’s commitment to performing his own stunts added another layer of excitement to the process.
 His safety was a top concern, and the team went to great lengths to ensure the stunts were both thrilling and safe.
 With each fall and every fight scene, there were exhilarating moments of triumph and a few mishaps that served as reminders of the risks involved in making a film like this.
 In the end, these behind-the-scenes challenges transformed into cherished memories for the cast and crew, binding them closely together and shaping the final product.

-Read This: What Time Does the Royal Rumble End in 2024?
-Duration and Highlights
+Read This: What Time Does WWE Royal Rumble 2024 Start?
+A Complete Schedule

 The Impact of Location on the Film's Authenticity